aag13/configoat/README.md

 Now that you have prepared the configurations for your project, you need to use them in your project.

-1. First, you need to initialize and load all the configuration and environmental variables from the setup.
+1. First, you need to initialize and load all the configuration and environment variables.
    ```python3
    from configoat import conf
    conf.initialize(config="configs/main.yaml", env="dev", module="all_config")